du5t/spaceship/spaceship-engines.md

 - a record link is just the key of a record, namely, a reference.
 - by convention, an edit of zero-length can be interpreted as a record's deletion.
+- edits may be better encoded as diffs, depending on their content type.
 - any ship may submit record edits. how they are viewed and processed is up to interface convention--an orbital may establish itself as a wiki, and instruct spaceships to accept edits from any pilot. a spaceship may also unilaterally